Showing posts with label rogersville. Show all posts

 Nevada and his Soccer team

-We spent the day with two of our grandchildren at the Renaissance Fair, the Rogersville Festival and Nevada playing his last soccer game.
-It was time to take the kids home and us home for a relaxing evening watching the TV.
+We spent the day with two of our grandchildren at the Renaissance Fair, the Rogersville Festival, and Nevada, where he played his last soccer game.
+It was time to take the kids home and then head out for a relaxing evening watching TV.

 Monday, July 27, 2015